stmilne/icds_docs/docs/running-jobs/cli/slurm.md

 | `%A` | Job array's master job allocation number |
 | `%a` | Job array ID (index) number |

-Examle: Both standard output and standard error are directed to the same file by default, and the file name is `slurm-%j.out`, where the `%j` is replaced by the job ID.
+Example: Both standard output and standard error are directed to the same file by default, and the file name is `slurm-%j.out`, where the `%j` is replaced by the job ID.
-The output and error filenames are customizable, however, using the table of symbols below.
+The output and error filenames are customizable, however, using the table of symbols above.

 Additional details on Replacement Symbols can be found in the [Slurm sbatch documentation](https://slurm.schedmd.com/sbatch.html) for batch jobs and the [Slurm salloc